Fall arrest: Design of HLL systems

-The design of an HLL system is a complex process.
-The designer should always perform a design calculation and the results of this calculation should be presented in any proposal and verified as acceptable.
+The design of an horizontal lifeline (HLL) system is a complex process.
+A qualified person must supervise the design, installation, and use of the HLL system.The designer should always perform a design calculation and the results of this calculation should be presented in any proposal and verified as acceptable.
 The loads applied to the structure and the fall clearance required should be checked.